 Medicaid and CHIP (MAC) Learning Collaboratives

-The MAC Collaboratives are bringing together these partners to address common challenges and pursue innovations in Medicaid and Children's Health Insurance Program (CHIP) policies and operations as well as broader state health coverage efforts.
+The MAC Learning Collaboratives are bringing together these partners to address common challenges and pursue innovations in Medicaid and Children's Health Insurance Program (CHIP) policies and operations as well as broader state health coverage efforts.

 Learning Collaborative Focus Areas

-Collaborative workgroups, each consisting of six to 10 states plus federal partners and national experts, are addressing topics that are critical for establishing a solid health insurance infrastructure.
+Collaborative workgroups of state and federal officials are addressing topics that are critical for ensuring a solid health insurance infrastructure.
 Below are collaborative focus areas and broad goals; visit the links for more information on specific efforts and resources produced by the Learning Collaboratives.

-- Exchange Innovators in Information Technology: Provide a forum for EI states to explore key issues they face in launching state-based exchanges while creating various tools and artifacts to share with all states seeking to establish exchanges.
+- Exchange Innovators: In place from 2011 – 2014, this LC provided a forum for states to explore key policy, technology, and operational issues they faced in operating state-based marketplaces, while creating tools and artifacts to share with all states seeking to establish marketplaces.

 Learning Collaborative Team